I N D E X

 There are those who believe children are our real teachers and that their first task on earth is to teach adults about aspects of life they are neglecting.
 It may be something as simple as unconditional love or as complicated as resolving complex situations from the past.
 Unfortunately, many adults ignore the demands and idle chatter of children and don't grasp this opportunity to get back in tune with themselves, missing a fabulous opportunity to lean and grow up again.

-CIA STAR GATE PROGRAMME In 1972 the CIA, concerned by reports that the Soviet Union was dedicating substantial resources to what it called psychotronics - research into potential military applications of psychic and fringe science phenomena - began Project STAR GATE, a programme of psychic spying, or remove viewing.
-The project cost $20 million [£12 million] and last 23 years until the US military shut it down in September 1995.
+In 1972 the CIA, concerned by reports that the Soviet Union was dedicating substantial resources to what it called psychotronics - research into potential military applications of psychic and fringe science phenomena - began Project STAR GATE, a programme of psychic spying, or remove viewing.
+The project cost $20 million [£12 million] and lasted 23 years until the US military shut it down in September 1995.

 The aim of the programme was to close the Cold War 'psychic warfare gap' and discover how serious a threat there was from Soviet psychotronics.
 Parapsychologists Hal Puthoff and Russell Targ of the Stanford Research Institute were asked to look for repeatable psychic phenomena that might be useful to military intelligence.
 Working with psychic Ingo Swann, the duo developed what they called 'a perceptual channel across kilometer distances', in other words, the ability to witness objects, people and events at a distance: remote viewing.